Oregon Trail Reserve

 This site was made a "reserve" with the goal of preserving remnants of the Oregon Trail and educating the public about this valuable historic resource.

-A partnership between the Boise City, the BLM and the residents of Surprise Valley was forged during the creation of the reserve.
-The Boise Parks and Recreation Department is responsible for maintenance of pathways and restrooms.
-The BLM assisted with the production and installation of interpretive signage.
+A partnership between the City of Boise, Bureau of Land Management and the residents of Surprise Valley was forged during the creation of the reserve.
+Boise Parks and Recreation Department is responsible for maintenance of pathways and restrooms.
+Bureau of Land Management assisted with the production and installation of interpretive signage.
 Surprise Valley residents help with upkeep of pathways below the rim.

 Two ramps are located in the vicinity, the Beaver Dicks and the Kelton Ramp.
 The Kelton ramp is located about 500 feet NW of Highway 21 and is listed on the National Register of Historic Places.
 The ramp dates back to the early 1860s.
 It is a rock cut through the basalt rim between the second and third terraces above the Boise River.